asreview/asreview/docs/source/installation.rst

 1. Install Python
 ~~~~~~~~~~~~~~~~~
+This section explains how to install Python on your computer.
 The ASReview software runs with Python in the background.
 Therefore, running ASReview requires having Python 3.6+ installed.
 More knowledge about Python is not necessary to run ASReview.

-First check if Python is already installed on your computer.
+First, check if Python is already installed on your computer.
 Open the program
 `Terminal` on your computer.
 Execute the following

 .. code::